2H61

 GENERAL DEFINITION

-This is technical human resources work in the development and implementation of affirmative action and equal employment opportunity programs.
-The employee in this class oversees and participates in the preparation of federally mandated workforce statistical analysis reports, the development and presentation of training programs, the review and monitoring of departmental affirmative action plans, and the facilitation of their implementation.
-Conducting and supervising investigations of job discrimination complaints for municipal employees, counseling discrimination complaints, maintaining contact with equal opportunity compliance agencies, establishing and monitoring controls to evaluate unit performance, and discussing complaints and recommendations for action are significant aspects of the work.
-Work is performed under the general direction of a Deputy Personnel Director.
+This is technical human resources work in the development and implementation of equal employment opportunity programs.
+The employee in this class is responsible for and participates in the preparation of federally mandated workforce statistical analysis reports on the City’s workforce.
+Reviewing requests for accommodations in Civil Service testing, maintaining contact with equal opportunity compliance agencies, and establishing and monitoring equal employment opportunity components of the workforce in collaboration with human resources community are significant aspects of the work.
+Work is performed under the general direction of a Deputy Director of Human Resources.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class)

-1. The position in this class must be responsible for the development and implementation of affirmative action and equal employment opportunity programs.
+1. The position in this class must be responsible for the development and implementation of equal employment opportunity programs.

-2. The position must be located in the Central Human Resources Agency
+2. The position must be located in the Office of Human Resources.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Develops, modifies, and implements the central affirmative action plan for the Civil Service work force; incorporates necessary changes in plan in view of pertinent legislation, relative representation of protected groups in the work force, and the results of prior action; advises departmental representatives of standards for formulating departmental plans and provides technical assistance in the development and modification of individual plans; conducts and arranges for training of officials responsible for taking affirmative action.
+Develops, modifies, and implements equal employment opportunity programs for the workforce; incorporates necessary changes in view of pertinent legislation, relative representation of protected groups in the work force, and the results of prior action; advises departmental representatives of standards for formulating departmental plans and provides technical assistance in the development and modification of individual plans.

-Receives complaints of job discrimination based upon race, ethnicity, color, sex, sexual orientation, gender identity age, religion, national origin, ancestry, disability, marital status, source of income, familial status, genetic information or domestic or sexual violence victim status; counsels complainants by explaining Civil Service policies and procedures; investigates discrimination complaints to ascertain facts; prepares narrative reports detailing information found, analyzing facts, and recommending either denials of appeals or remedial actions to be taken; communicates findings to departmental representatives and complainants; explains appeal rights to external compliance agencies to complainants and departmental representatives; supplies information to the City's legal representatives in processing appeals; may give depositions for the Office of the Director of Human Resources for hearings and investigations conducted by external agencies.
+Recommends measures to prevent job discrimination based upon race, ethnicity, color, sex, sexual orientation, gender identity age, religion, national origin, ancestry, disability, marital status, source of income, familial status, genetic information or domestic or sexual violence victim status; collaborates with the City's legal representatives in processing appeals; may participate for the Director of Human Resources in hearings and investigations conducted by external agencies.

-Analyzes demographic data on composition of the City's work force; extracts data from payroll and human resources data sources; determines relevant labor market composition; makes comparisons to identify occupational categories in need of affirmative action; recommends recruitment and promotional goals.
+Analyzes demographic data on composition of the City's workforce; extracts data from payroll and human resources data sources; determines relevant labor market composition; reports on and identifies trends among occupational categories in the City’s workforce.

-Prepares reports to state and federal agencies on statistical representation of protected groups in the City work force and affirmative action plans and progress; discusses employment practices with compliance agency representatives.
+Prepares reports to state and federal agencies on statistical representation of protected groups in the City workforce; discusses employment practices with compliance agency representatives.

-Researches and analyzes related legislation; prepares analytical reports on the impact of legislation and regulations on the City; investigates and analyzes the feasibility and probable effects of changes in Civil Service regulations and personnel procedures to eliminate potentially discriminatory practices, provide equal employment opportunity and promote affirmative action; writes regulations and procedures; conducts research into various issues; presents reports to managers; proposes revisions to policies and procedures; prepares cost analysis; studies current policy and practices in such areas of human resources as testing, medical examination, certification, performance appraisal, and training and recommends possible revisions for affirmative action purposes.
+Researches and analyzes related legislation; prepares analytical reports on the impact of legislation and regulations on the City; investigates and analyzes the feasibility and probable effects of changes in Civil Service regulations and personnel procedures to eliminate potentially discriminatory practices, and provide equal employment opportunity. writes regulations and procedures; conducts research into various issues; presents reports to managers; proposes revisions to policies and procedures; studies current policy and practices in such areas of human resources as testing, medical examination, certification, and performance appraisal.

 Performs related work as required.